 I’ve been looking forward to a performance at Teatro Colón, one of the world’s most beautiful and famous opera houses.
-Missed prime season for ballet, opera, and symphony productions but I have tickets for two drastically different off-season performances – Breve Sueño and ATOS Trio.
+I missed prime season for ballet, opera, and symphony but have tickets for two drastically different off-season performances – Breve Sueño and ATOS Trio.

 The performance, Short Sleep, is described as a “diptych made up of the work – Beyond – by composer Patricia Martínez in collaboration with choreographer Mélanie Alfie“.
 The interesting avant-garde piece included modern dance with theater, singing, and percussion accompaniment.
-The production is difficult to describe but I enjoyed it.
+The production is difficult to describe, but I enjoyed it.
 Many in the small crowd of about 200 were friends of the performers, composer, and choreographer.
-The performance was a treat.

 ATOS Trio Mozarteum Argentino

 Mozarteum Argentino, a private non-profit musical institution in Argentina, organizes special performances at Teatro Colón.
-They provide scholarships to some of Argentina’s most talented musicians.
-Performing artists, Germany’s ATOS Trio, were magnificent!
-The Argentine audience loved them and they received a well-deserved standing ovation.
+They provide scholarships to Argentina’s most talented musicians.
+Germany’s ATOS Trio was magnificent!
+The Argentine audience loved them and responded with a well-deserved standing ovation.

-ATOS Trio has only been playing together for a few years, but they’ve won many awards.
-Some members of the group have played at Carnegie Hall.
+ATOS Trio has only been playing together for a few years, but in that time, they’ve won many awards.
+Some group members have played at Carnegie Hall.
 This is their second appearance at Teatro Colón.
-Last night they played trios from Haydn, Mendelssohn, and Dvořák.
+Last night they played trios from Haydn, Dvořák, and Mendelssohn.
 The group consists of Annette von Hehn – violin, Stefan Heinemeyer – cello, and Thomas Hoppe – piano.
+They’re magnificent!

 Teatro Colón History

 Teatro Colón opened in May 1908 with a performance of Verdi’s Aida.
 The theater became one of the world’s premiere opera centers.
-Over the years Teatro Colón hosted many notable composers, performers, and conductors, including Italian conductor Arturo Toscanini, French mezzo-soprano Jane Bathori, Italian tenor Enrico Caruso, Greek soprano Maria Callas, legendary tenor Luciano Pavarotti, and Argentine Tango bandoneon maestro Astor Piazzolla.
+Over the years Teatro Colón hosted notable composers, performers, and conductors, including French mezzo-soprano Jane Bathori, Italian conductor Arturo Toscanini, Italian tenors Enrico Caruso and Luciano Pavarotti, Greek soprano Maria Callas, and Argentine Tango bandoneon maestro Astor Piazzolla.